If you have cold or flu-like symptoms contact your study coordinator and reschedule your appointment

 - Shrapnel, bullets, or other metal fragments

-- Surgery, medical procedure or tattoos (including tattooed eyeliner) in the last six weeks
+- Surgery, medical procedure or makeup tattoos in the last six weeks

 Please see here for directions and parking information.